 A few emails and phone calls later, there was Thomas, not only sitting near the floor at the Mavs’ game with his wife and two daughters.
 But he also delivered the prestigious game ball to the referees prior to the Mavs’ contest against the Phoenix Suns this past Monday.

 “This is a great honor,” Thomas said.
 “I can’t explain it.”

 “It means that the Mavs love me very much to have to go through what they went through to give me this.”

 Sherry Chapman went through hoops trying to help their father’s dying wish of attending a Mavs’ game come true.

 “My mom called me on Sunday and asked me if there’s any way I can get him to a Mavericks game,” Chapman said.
-“It bugged me until I e-mailed (Mavs owner) Mark Cuban to see if there’s anything that he could do, but I didn’t think in a million years that he would have emailed me back.”
+“It bugged me until I e-mailed (Mavs proprietor) Mark Cuban to see if there’s anything that he could do, but I didn’t think in a million years that he would have emailed me back.”

 “But when he did, I was so excited.
 It just made me cry.”

 Thomas was in tears, too.
 Especially after his name was shown on the Jumbotron at American Airlines Center.

 With the nod from Cuban, Steve Letson (the vice-president of operations for the Mavs) and Mike Mattocks (the director of corporate sponsorships for the Mavs), got the ball rolling to make the inquiry by Thomas become true.

 “I gave (Chapman) a call and she told me about her father, who has cancer and only has four months to live,” Letson said.
 “I said, ‘I’m sorry and let’s try to do something special for him.’”